dreamseon090/CyberSecurity-Portfolio/README.md

 ---

 ## 🚀 Future Goals
-- Continue completing TryHackMe learning paths
+- Gain a deeper understanding of network routing protocols, with a primary focus on **OSPF**
-- Build hands-on security projects
+- Strengthen hands-on networking and troubleshooting skills
+- Apply networking knowledge to cybersecurity scenarios
-- Progress toward junior cybersecurity roles
+- Progress toward advanced security labs and competitions